scrappy1987/pamm.seed/readme.md

 The Http layer exposes the applications RESTful API to clients, facilitated by the [Play framework routing mechanism](https://www.playframework.com/documentation/2.4.3/JavaRouting).
 Each resource endpoint exposes a RESTful API for a single application resource.

 The Resource Endpoints responsibility is to accept requests for a resource and delegate the processing of that request to a Business Service Layer component.
-The Transactional boundary for the processing of a request is defined on the Action methods of the Resource Endpoints.
+The Transactional boundary for the processing of a request is defined on the Action methods of the Resource Endpoint.
+All resource endpoint implementations should extend the [ResourceEndpoint](./svc/app/controllers/resource/play/ResourceEndpoint.java) superclass.
+See [ProjectEndpoint](./svc/app/controllers/resource/play/ProjectEndpoint.java) for a basic implementation.

 ### 2.2 Business Service Layer ###